Ph.D. in Hydraulic Engineering, School of Civil Engineering, The University of Queensland, Australia; 2013

 Dipl.-Ing. in Civil Engineering (Specialisation in Environmental Technology), RWTH Aachen University, Germany; 2008

-I am a Senior Lecturer in hydraulic engineering and applied fluid mechanics in the School of Civil and Environmental Engineering.
+I am an Associate Professor in hydraulic engineering and applied fluid mechanics in the School of Civil and Environmental Engineering.
 I hold a Dipl.-Ing. from RWTH Aachen University, Germany and a PhD in Hydraulic Engineering from the University of Queensland.
 I joined UNSW in 2014 and established the hydraulic engineering research group at the UNSW Water Research Laboratory.
-I explore advanced experimental methods in the laboratory and at full-scale to resolve applied and fundamental research challenges in hydraulic engineering including air-water flow phenomena, optimisation of water engineering infrastructure for flow conveyance, fish passage and environmental flows.
+I am an expert in hydraulic engineering and applied fluid mechanics with internationally recognised research in air-water flows, hydraulic structures engineering and fish passage.
+I have pioneered the use of remote sensing technology for flow observations in hydraulic structures and, together with my international collaborators, have made important changes to the way we measure and interpret air-water flows in the laboratory as well as in prototype structures.

-I am Chief Investigator on numerous research grants totalling more than $2.2M since joining UNSW.
-My research income includes:
+I am Chief Investigator on numerous research grants totalling more than $6.2M since joining UNSW.
+Selected research projects are:

-• 2019-2020: Scale matters – providing the missing validation of air-water flow research, Swiss National Science Foundation (Switzerland), SPARK Grant, 62K CHF.
+• 2019-2020: Scale matters – providing the missing validation of air-water flow research, Swiss National Science Foundation (Switzerland), SPARK Grant

 JD Lawson Scholarship, National Committee on Water Engineering, Engineers Australia, 2017